Palo Alto, California, USA

 Marc Lore, the serial entrepreneur and CEO of Walmart eCommerce, is the largest investor in the company.
 With Lore’s backing, Archer says it “has the capital needed to lead the urban air mobility market, while leveraging Lore’s unparalleled entrepreneurial perspective.”
 Lore has a track record of founding ventures “to solve consumer pain points.”
 Most recently, he sold challenger e-commerce brand Jet.com to Walmart for $3.3 billion.
 Before starting Jet.com, he sold Quidsi to Amazon for $550 million in 2010.

 Archer has attracted top industry talent, with 40 engineers as of May 2020, including talent from competing eVTOL startups Joby, Airbus Vahana and Wisk.
-Tom Muniz, previously the VP of Engineering at Wisk, has been named Archer’s VP of Engineering, while Geoff Bower will serve as Chief Engineer, a title he held at Airbus Vahana.
+Tom Muniz, previously the VP of Engineering at Wisk, was been named Archer’s VP of Engineering but is now the Chief Operating Officer, replaced by Dave Dennison, while Geoff Bower will serve as Chief Engineer, a title he held at Airbus Vahana.
 Alan Chen, who was the head of Flight Controls at Wisk, is now the guidance, navigation and control (GNC) lead for Archer, while Ben Goldman, previously the Aeroacoustic Lead at Joby, is the Acoustics Lead at Archer.

 Archer's Top Goals: